PyHDI/Pyverilog/README.md

 (0, 1, 2)
 ```

-You got also a png file (top_state.png).
+You got also a png file (top_state.png), if you did not append "--nograph".
 The picture shows that the graphical structure of the state machine.

 ![top_state.png](img/top_state.png)